);

 of our Leadership is Female

-Here are some Q&A from Agent Pipeline’s Women in Leadership:
+Here are some Q&As from Our Women in Leadership:

 What changes do you forecast for women leaders in the insurance industry in the next 5 to 10 years?